-7.1 Overview
+4.1 Overview

-There is little maintenance needed in keeping your TAZ 3D printer running.
-Depending on your rate of use you will want to perform a quick check of your printer every 2-4 weeks.
+Little maintenance is required keep your TAZ 3D printer running.
+Depending on your rate of use you will want to perform a quick check of your printer every 2 to 4 weeks.
 The following maintenance guide lines will keep your printer printing quality parts.

-7.2 Smooth Rods
+4.2 Smooth Rods

 Wipe the smooth steel rods with a clean rag or paper towel.
 The linear bushings leave a solid lubricant that builds up over time.
-If you begin hearing squeaking noises while the printer is printing, this is likely a sign that the smooth rods need to be cleaned.
-NOTE: never apply any lubricant or cleaning agent to the smooth rods; the bushings are self lubricating.
+Hearing squeaking noises while the printer is printing is likely a sign that the smooth rods need to be cleaned.
+NOTE: Never apply any lubricant or cleaning agent to the smooth rods; the bushings are self-lubricating.

-7.3 Threaded Rods
+4.3 Threaded Rods

 Periodically, you will want to wipe down the threaded rods with silicone based grease.
-Never use any petroleum based grease, as it may compromise the plastic parts.
+Never use any petroleum based grease, which may compromise the plastic parts.
 Apply the silicone grease both above and below the X ends on the threaded rods and wipe down the threaded rods.
 Use pronterface to drive the Z axis up and down to help further distribute the lubricant.

-7.4 PET Sheets
+4.4 PET Sheets

 After repeated use, the PET sheet print surface will begin to wear.
 Replacement PET sheets are available on LulzBot.com.
 To replace the PET print surface, peel off the worn PET sheet from the glass print surface.
 If there is any glue or plastic residue left on the glass surface, clean it with acetone or an alcohol based glass cleaner.
 Peel a corner of the clear plastic away from the green PET sheet and apply the corner of the PET to the corner of the glass.
 Align the PET sheet onto the glass.
 Using a paper towel begin slowly smoothing/applying the PET onto the glass while pulling back the clear sheet from underneath the PET.
-You can also spray glass cleaner onto the paper towel or the top side of the PET for a smoother application.
+You can also spray glass cleaner onto the paper towel or the top side of the PET for a smoother application,

-After applying the PET sheet to the glass any bubbles can be pushed out or smoothed down using a credit card or stiff and dull piece of plastic.
+After you apply the PET sheet to the glass, you can push out any bubbles or smooth them down using a credit card or stiff and dull piece of plastic.

-7.5 Hobbed Bolt
+4.5 Hobbed Bolt